Soares/simplifience.com/post/bias/hindsight.md

 When you know, it's easy to feel like you knew it all along. [*You didn't know it all along*](http://csml.som.ohio-state.edu/Music829C/hindsight.bias.html).
 [Knowing the result alters what you think would have been obvious](http://lesswrong.com/lw/il/hindsight_bias/).

 Humans have a strong tendency to believe that the results are obvious *after they know them*.
 This is called hindsight bias, and [it's dangerous](http://lesswrong.com/lw/im/hindsight_devalues_science/).
-It's one of the reasons that Simplifience has those little meditation boxes.
+It's one of the reasons why those meditation boxes are important: they help you see the distinction.

 You no longer know whether people a larger or smaller share of their income during recessions.
 You've just felt a tiny unknown.
 Perhaps it doesn't disturb you very much: if you're still curious when you finish this article you can Google the answer.
 But before you do that, I want you to inspect your bewilderment.